tamunoWoks/matrix_animation/README.md

 4. **Animation loop**
    - Each row is printed one line at a time across all columns.
    - After finishing one row, the script prints a newline and sleeps for `0.1` seconds before drawing the next row.

+### Notes:
+- The program runs infinitely until stopped manually.
+- Best viewed in a dark terminal background for full "Matrix" effect.
+- Adjust width and speed to fit your terminal size and performance.